 Social Reunification: Healing the Divisions

-Reunification also brought about profound social changes.
-It aimed to heal the deep divisions that existed between East and West Germany and foster a sense of unity among the German people.
+When the two unifies, it also has profound social change.
+It hoped to heal the rifts between East and West Germany, and bring together the German people.

 Remembering the Past: Preserving History